 It’s not likely for a site to have 100% do-follow links.
 Usually, a natural backlink profile has a homogenous mix of do-follow and nofollow.
 People often create comments on do-follow blogs as a way of link building.
 When a site has an almost 100% amount of do-follow links it raises a red flag.
 If you take a look at the chart below you can see the website has 88% dofollow links.
 That is way to much for a natural backlink profile.

-16. Anchor Text Over-optimization
+16. Anchor Text Over-Optimization

-When your keyword cloud doesn’t have a proportionate distribution and you have 70% commercial keywords like “pay day loans” and 30% brand keywords it’s a strong signal of unnaturalness.
+When your keyword cloud doesn’t have a proportionate distribution and you have 70% commercial keywords like “payday loans” and 30% brand keywords it’s a strong signal of unnaturalness.
 The anchor text keyword cloud must be diverse in order to look natural.
 If you don’t want Google to penalize your website we suggest staying as far away as possible from over-optimized anchor text structures.

 17. Geographically Irrelevant Links

 Let’s say you have a local business that sells ice cream in Miami.
 It’s highly doubtable that you’re being naturally linked to web-directories localized in Croatia.
 When Google encounters a lot of links that have this discrepancy, they will consider them unnatural as they can be easily “fingerprinted”.